klahnakoski/mo-auth/docs/device-flow.md

 ### Server forwards to Auth0

-The Authenticator will confirm the `state` exists, and establish a session for the Human portion of this flow.
+The Authenticator will confirm the `state` exists, and establish a session for the Browser portion of this flow.
 It will create a `code_verifier` secret, and hang onto it [as per PKCE flow](https://auth0.com/docs/flows/guides/auth-code-pkce/call-api-auth-code-pkce).
 Here is an example of the redirect URL, with some whitespace added for clarity:

     https://dev-8821kz09.auth0.com/authorize
         ?client_id             = FYlBPbNm7vZi9YPwVFyR7J2TLKrzNtST